Constructive Observer Design for Visual Simultaneous Localisation and Mapping: Observer Design

 Equation \eqref{eq:lsq_problem} presents a weighted least squares problem, and to solve it we analyse the component expressions $\kappa_i\dot{\hat{p}}_i$.
 The time derivative of each $\hat{p}_i$ needs to be computed.
-Recall that the velocity lift $\Lambda$ is defined precisely so that $\dot{\hat{p}}_i = 0$ when the innovation terms are set to zero.
+Recall that the velocity lift $\Lambda$ is defined precisely so that $\dot{\hat{p}}_i = 0$ when the correction terms are set to zero.
 Since differentiation is a linear operation, this means that

-Therefore, by the theory of Weighted Least Squares, \eqref{eq:lsq_solution} is exactly the solution to \eqref{eq:lsq_problem}, as required. \end{proof} Proposition \ref{prop:robot_innovation} provides a clear way to choose an innovation term based on the static landmark assumption, and allows for scalars $\kappa_i$ to be chosen to weight the optimisation.
+Therefore, by the theory of Weighted Least Squares, \eqref{eq:lsq_solution} is exactly the solution to \eqref{eq:lsq_problem}, as required. \end{proof} Proposition \ref{prop:robot_correction} provides a clear way to choose a correction term based on the static landmark assumption, and allows for scalars $\kappa_i$ to be chosen to weight the optimisation.
+The computational and memory costs of the correction terms scale linearly with the number of landmarks as opposed to alternative observer designs \cite{2015_Manuel_vslam,2012_Strasdat_CVIU} which scale quadratically.